rust-lang/rust/src/doc/guide-lifetimes.md

 The previous example demonstrated *rooting*, the process by which the compiler ensures that managed boxes remain live for the duration of a borrow.
-Unfortunately, rooting does not work for borrows of owned boxes, because it is not possible to have two references to a owned box.
+Unfortunately, rooting does not work for borrows of owned boxes, because it is not possible to have two references to an owned box.

 For owned boxes, therefore, the compiler will only allow a borrow *if